 - , fill it out and send it back to govroam@jisc.ac.uk. - 3.
-Have your Director of IT (or someone suitably senior) write a brief letter of authorisation along the lines of
+Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of

 "Dear Sir/Madam,

 Re: Govroam